quangnguyen17/react-typescript-clean-starter-project/README.md

 # react-typescript-clean-template

-- React/Typescript clean template for your new projects; extraneous junks that come with `create-react-app` are removed.
+- React/Typescript clean project template for you to use as a starter project.
+Extraneous junks that come with `create-react-app` are removed.
-- Comes with CSS margin, padding reset.
+- CSS reset applied (margin and padding are set to zero).

 ## Prerequisites